vandroogenbroeckmarc/doi2bib/README.md

 - substitutes journal/proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
 - transforms unicode characters (utf-8) into ASCII 7 bits characters.
 - handles capitalized letters in the title (whenever possible).
 - guesses page numbers automatically when the web page mentions it or when the PDF is publicly available.
 - offers the possibility to switch from long names to short names (for journal or proceedings that have a _STRING_ macro).
 - works for many publishers, including preprints (arXiv, PsyArXiv, bioRxiv).
+- doi2bib https://arxiv.org/abs/2505.19175 now works directly, despite it is not a valid DOI!

 ## Examples on how to use it

 > doi2bib 10.1109/TIP.2010.2101613  _(simple usage)_ <br>
+> doi2bib https://arxiv.org/abs/2505.19175 _(simple usage for an arXiv link)_ <br>
 > doi2bib -v 10.1109/CVPR42600.2020.01314  _(simple usage, moderate verbosity)_ <br>
 > doi2bib -vv https://doi.org/10.1145/3552437.3558545 _(with the complete URL, verbose mode)_ <br>